Demographics of the world: Population growth rate

 Globally, the growth rate of the human population has been declining since peaking in 1962 and 1963 at 2.20% per annum.
 In 2009, the estimated annual growth rate was 1.1%.
 The CIA World Factbook gives the world annual birthrate, mortality rate, and growth rate as 1.915%, 0.812%, and 1.092% respectively The last one hundred years have seen a rapid increase in population due to medical advances and massive increase in agricultural productivity made possible by the Green Revolution.

 The actual annual growth in the number of humans fell from its peak of 88.0 million in 1989, to a low of 73.9 million in 2003, after which it rose again to 75.2 million in 2006.
 Since then, annual growth has declined.
 In 2009, the human population increased by 74.6 million, which is projected to fall steadily to about 41 million per annum in 2050, at which time the population will have increased to about 9.2 billion.
 Each region of the globe has seen great reductions in growth rate in recent decades, though growth rates remain above 2% in some countries of the Middle East and Sub-Saharan Africa, and also in South Asia, Southeast Asia, and Latin America.

 Some countries experienced negative population growth, especially in Eastern Europe mainly due to low fertility rates, high death rates and emigration.
 In Southern Africa, growth is slowing due to the high number of HIV-related deaths.
 Some Western Europe countries might also encounter negative population growth.
 Japan's population began decreasing in 2005.

 Population in the world increased from 1990 to 2008 with 1,423 billion and 27% growth.
 Measured by persons, the increase was highest in India (290 million) and China (192 million).
 Population growth was highest in Qatar (174%) and United Arab Emirates (140%).

-In 2022 the world population reached the 8 billion.
+In 2022, the world population reached 8 billion.
 The latest projections by the United Nations suggest that the global population could grow to around 8.5 billion in 2030, 9.7 billion in 2050 and 10.4 billion in 2100.